Surviving the Holidays

 In addition to taking care of the basics, and common sense approaches – including adequate sleep, nutrition and exercise, estranged people have found the following strategies to be helpful:

-Maintain Perspective – Follow These Four Rules to Avoid Becoming Hijacked by Stress:
+Maintain Perspective – Follow These Twelve Rules to Avoid Becoming Hijacked by Stress

 - Remember – The foremost purpose of any holiday is to rejuvenate yourself through rest, enjoyable activities and decent company, if you choose the social route.
 Keep this in mind as you make plans and invest your time over the holidays.